FARNBOROUGH

 Trenchard House houses part of the collection.
 There is a library, an archive, and a store.
 There are selected items on display, chosen for their interest to visitors of the museum: models, photographs, documents, artifacts and memorabilia.
 Outside the building, there are aircraft on display which had significant design and development contributions from the Farnborough site.

-In the Listed Buildings in the conservation area:
+In the Listed Buildings in the Farnborough Aviation Site Conservation Area

 All the material of special historical interest has been catalogued and removed but many items of general interest remain, some too large to move and store, for example, a 1500 horsepower propeller testing rig.
 FAST is working with the site owners on how to protect this part of the collection in situ while restoration of the listed buildings is carried out.